CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Adds a new account to the bank at the last position.

 #### `get(int index)`
 Which returns the account at the given index.
-If the index is not present in the list, return `null` or `None`.
+If the index is not present in the list, return `null`.

 #### `insert(int index, String firstName, String name, String phoneNumber, int balance)`
 Which creates a new account with the given values and adds it at the specified index.
 If the passed index matches the current size of the list, the new account is added at the end of the list.